dmmulroy/tsc.nvim/README.md

 Then run `:PlugInstall` to install the plugin.

-### Notify
+## Setup

+> **Notifications**
+>
-For an enhanced UI/UX experience, it is recommended to install the [nvim_notify](https://github.com/rcarriga/nvim-notify) plugin as well.
+> For an enhanced UI/UX experience, it is recommended to install the [nvim_notify](https://github.com/rcarriga/nvim-notify) plugin as well.
 This plugin is optional, and the plugin will work without it.

-## Setup
+>
+> For this plugin to work with vim-notify, you will need to ensure that `vim.notify = require("notify")` has been added to your NeoVim configuration

 To set up the plugin, add the following line to your `init.vim` or `init.lua` file: